Turao/Turao/interview-questions.md

   - If relocating, which costs are covered by the company?
 Are there any relocation costs - not covered by the company - I should be aware of?
 - What's the pay range?
   - Other than base compensation: Are there any perks, benefits, equity, ...?
-- What should be my main responsibilities?
+- What would be my main responsibilities?

 ## Projects